percona/pmm-doc/docs/using/backup.md

 3. Specify the type of backup that you want to create: **On Demand** or **Schedule Backup**.
 4. Enter a unique name for this backup.
 5. Choose the service to back up from the Service name drop-down menu.
 This automatically populates the **DB Technology** field.
-6. Select whether you want to create a physical or logical backup of your data, depending on your use case and requirements.
+6. Select whether you want to create a **Physical** or **Logical** backup of your data, depending on your use case and requirements.
+For MySQL, you only the **Physical** data model is available.
 7. Choose a storage location for the backup.
-If no options are available here, see the [Prepare a storage location](#prepare-a-storage-location) section above.
+MysQL currently only supports storing backups to Amazon S3.
+If no options are available here, see the [Create a storage location](#create-a-storage-location) section above.
+8. If you're creating a schedule backups, also specify the backup type, the schedule, and a retention policy for your backup:
+    - **Backup Type**: currently, PMM supports both **Full** and Point-in-type recovery **(PITR)** backup types for MongoDB.
+However, the PITR option is only available for the **Logical** data model.
+For MySQL, only the **Full** type is supported.
+    - **Shedule**: configure the frequency and the start time for this backup.
+Make sure that the the schedule you specify here does not overlap with production hours, and doesn't create an overhead on the production environment.
-8. For schedule backups, also add a backup description specify a schedule and retention policy for the backup.
-If you wand to keep backup artifacts number of artifacts, type `0` (zero).
+    - **Retention**: this option is only available for PITR backup types.
+If you wand to keep an unlimited number of backup artifacts, type `0`.
 9. Expand **Advanced Settings** to specify the settings for retrying the backup in case of any issues.
-You can either let PMM retry the backup again ("Auto") or do it again yourself ("Manual").
-"Auto" retry mode enables you to select up to ten retries and an interval of up to eight hous between retries.
+You can either let PMM retry the backup again (**Auto**), or do it again yourself **Manual**.
+Auto retry mode enables you to select up to ten retries and an interval of up to eight hous between retries.
 10. Click **Backup** to start creating the backup artifact.
 11. Go to the **All Backups** tab, and check the **Status** column.
-An animated ellipsis indicator {{icon.bouncingellipsis}} shows activity in progress.
+An animated ellipsis indicator {{icon.bouncingellipsis}} shows that a backup is currently being created.

 ## Edit a scheduled backup